GIScience/ohsome-r/README.md

 <img src="man/figures/README-buildings-1.png" width="900" />

+You may find using `clean_names()` from the
+<a href="https://github.com/sfirke/janitor" target="blank">janitor</a>
-You may find using `clean_names()` from the `janitor` package helpful in order to remove special characters from column names in the parsed ohsome API response – just as in the example above.
+package helpful in order to remove special characters from column names in the parsed ohsome API response – just as in the example above.

 ### Bounding geometries